 I am Rear Admiral (retired) Sam Cox, the director of Naval History and Heritage Command.
 I would like to express my appreciation to the many private, nongovernment museums that are telling a great story about the history of the U.S Navy to the American public.

-In recognition of this great work that benefits today’s Navy, I am pleased to announce that we are establishing an awards program to reward excellence in supporting a better understanding of Navy history.
+In recognition of this great work that benefits today’s Navy, in 2020 I announced an awards program to reward excellence in supporting a better understanding of Navy history.

 These awards are for those museums that serve as force multipliers in informing the public of our Navy’s history and the importance of sea power to the security of the nation.

-The Navy is establishing three awards covering calendar year 2020 with a submission deadline of June 1, 2021.
+Each year, the Navy will have three awards covering the calendar year with a submission deadline of June 1.

 Again, my thanks to the hard work of the many staff and volunteers who operate these great museums.

-The Annual Navy History and Heritage Awards Program was established to recognize public, nonprofit, 501(c)(3) organizations (including museums and individuals) who incorporate the history and heritage of the United States Navy into their publications, documents, and artifacts at their facilities.
-Each organization must encourage and publicize scholarly, well-researched historical stories that depict the Navy’s history and heritage as well as preserve and maintain artifacts on loan from the Navy.
-Applicants may utilize their museums, buildings, historic ships and/or aircraft, and other exhibits or artifacts therein to provide or promote published research, preservation of artifacts, exhibiting artifacts and information, lectures, and other presentations.
-This program is meant to support and promote accurate and effective programs for exhibits, artifacts, and historical research.
-The winners will be awarded a plaque, pennant, and certificate of award for their excellence in Navy history and heritage.
-There are three awards categories.
+The Annual Navy History and Heritage Awards Program was established in 2020 to recognize public, nonprofit, 501(c)(3) organizations, including museums and individuals, who incorporate the history and heritage of the United States Navy into their publications, documents, and artifacts at their facilities.
+Organizations eligible for the program encourage and publicize scholarly, well-researched historical stories that depict the Navy’s history and heritage as well as preserve and maintain artifacts on loan from the Navy.

 Navy History and Heritage Excellence Pennant (History “E”)